wez/wezterm/docs/config/lua/wezterm/font_with_fallback.md

 }
 ```

-The second parameter behaves the same as that of `wezterm.font`.
+The *attributes* parameter behaves the same as that of [wezterm.font](font.md)
+in that it allows you to specify font weight and style attributes that you
+want to match.